RgbTrouw/Qs-Messenger/README.md

 * IM window does include some unimplemented function buttons.

 * IM "has read at time" function 'almost' implemented, with window focus feedback + server/ database support -> which is different from implemented function "last message received at time";

+ // (-> *note some context menu action procedures - ie. remove group, add group, move to group - refresh the list tree view, expanding the tree.
+Status updates only update user data, keeping current list tree preference - show all/ show only online/ show none - unchanged;)

 b) Server